-^(1) Since the investee is a private equity investment fund, the Group does not have the power over the fund's activities even though it holds more than 50% of ownership interest.
+(\2) The Group does not have power over the fund of funds because the Group cannot decide the relevant activities of the fund through the related contract.
+The Group does not have the power over the fund's activities even though it holds more than 50% of ownership interest.